The Unicorn (2018 film): Production

 In July 2017, it was announced Lauren Lapkus, Nick Rutherford, Lucy Hale, Beck Bennett, Dree Hemingway, Darrell Britt-Gibson, Maya Kazan, John Kapelos, and Beverly D'Angelo had been cast in the film, with Rutherford writing the script alongside Kirk C. Johnson and Will Elliott, from a story by Robert Schwartzman who would also direct the film.
 Schwartzman would serve as a producer on the film alongside Russell Wayne Groves, while Bret Disend, Al Di, Mark Weiss, Jessica James, and Bo An would serve as executive producers.

 Release

 The film had its world premiere at South by Southwest on March 10, 2018.
-Shortly after, Screen Media Films acquired U.S. distribution rights to the film.
-However, The Orchard acquired U.S. distribution rights to the film.
+Shortly after, Screen Media Films acquired North American distribution rights to the film; however, these rights would later be transferred to The Orchard in September 2018.
 It was released on February 1, 2019.